SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 seqoffset *defaults*
     offset in us that this slice's sequence will begin at, after the start of the sequence.
-    This is intended for PULSE interfacing, when you want multiple slice's pulses in one sequence you can offset one slice's sequence from the other by a certain time value so as to not run both frequencies in the same pulse, etc. Default is 0 offset.
+    This is intended for PULSE interfacing, when you want multiple slices' pulses in one sequence you can offset one slice's sequence from the other by a certain time value so as to not run both frequencies in the same pulse, etc. Default is 0 offset.